Western Living Magazine

 Luxury doesn’t have to shout.
 From the outside, this 1929 home near Vancouver’s seawall is classic Craftsman appeal: wide eaves, a generous porch and a low-pitched roof that fits right into its Kitsilano locale.
 But inside, the 3,000-square-foot home quietly reveals itself as a minimalist, highly personal retreat with warmth and subtle custom touches.

-“The client loved the idea of having a really traditional Craftsman exterior,” says designer Chad Falkenberg of Falken Reynolds, the firm tasked with renovating this charming home.
-“For the interior, he wanted it to be modern and very warm, but also very different from the outside.”
+“The clients loved the idea of having a really traditional Craftsman exterior,” says designer Chad Falkenberg of Falken Reynolds, the firm tasked with renovating this charming home.
+“For the interior, they wanted it to be modern and very warm, but also very different from the outside.”

 After reworking the layout to open up the main floor and bring in more natural light, the team turned to quiet customizations.
 The kitchen features durable Corian countertops and integrated grommets in the appliance garage to hide messy wires.
 Along the west wall, light oak cabinetry conceals the fridge, pantry and that appliance garage, framed like furniture to avoid overpowering the room.
 The fridge and freezer handles are custom carved from that same frame, moulded to fit the human hand after two rounds of mock-ups.
 In the adjacent dining area, a built-in banquette and square pedestal table (custom-made by Vancouver’s Origins) create space for guests and growing kids.